THE RESEARCH PROGRAMME

 The absurdity of trying to summarise and report individual differences in terms of two, five, or sixteen variables can be easily exposed by asking "Where would biologists have got to if they had sought to describe all the variation between plants (or animals) in terms of 2, 5, or 16 variables?"
 Clearly, if we are to improve our ability to describe individual differences and the emergent properties of groups it will be necessary to develop the equivalent of atomic theory in chemistry or a Linnaeus/Darwinian classification in biology.

-But the way we think about and try to assess individual differences is not the only problem.
 Exactly parallel problems arise in the way psychologists tend to think about the environment and the way it interacts with individual characteristics.
 They again try to "measure" variation between environments in terms of "variables".
 The problems this poses can again be illustrated by asking: "where biologists would have got to if they had tried to understand and describe the effects of environments on animals by first trying to summarize the variance between animals in terms of 16 variables, then the variance between environments in terms of 10, and then running linear multiple regressions between the two in an attempt to assess the effects of the environments on the animals?"
 An "ecological" model involving multiple interactions and feedback loops is required.

 Both John Raven and his father devoted much of their lives to research in which they sought to advance thinking and assessment in these areas.